- Categories:

 History of Ménière's Disease Awareness Day

 Today, Ménière’s disease affects approximately 615,000 people in the United States and roughly 45,500 new cases are diagnosed annually, making it a rare condition.
-Ménière’s disease can develop at any age but it’s most commonly diagnosed in individuals between the ages of 40 and 60.
-Additionally, while both men and women have an equal likelihood of developing the condition, research suggests that women may be slightly more prone.
+As many as 5,000,000 people worldwide are affected.
+While both men and women have an equal likelihood of developing the condition, research suggests that women may be slightly more prone.
+Usually, only one ear is affected, however, for approximately 15% of those with the condition, both ears are affected.

 Symptoms start suddenly, without warning, then subside, and return repeatedly.
-Some people experience infrequent attacks while others suffer from frequent episodes over several days.
-Ménière’s disease can cause severe vertigo attacks, known as “drop attacks,” that can lead to falls, making activities like climbing a ladder or driving very risky.
-If left untreated, it can also result in permanent hearing loss after a period of eight to 10 years.
-Additionally, the condition can be taxing on one’s mental health and some develop anxiety about future attacks or depression due to the impact the condition is having on their daily lives.
+Some people experience infrequent attacks, while others suffer from frequent episodes over several days.
+Ménière’s disease can also cause “drop attacks,” or Tumarkin otolithic crisis, leading to a sudden drop to the ground, resulting in injuries, making activities like climbing a ladder or driving very risky.

-While there’s no cure for Ménière’s disease, treatment can help reduce the severity and duration of attacks, which is why an early diagnosis is so important.
+While there’s no cure for Ménière’s disease yet, treatment can help reduce the severity and duration of attacks, which is why an early diagnosis is so important.
 Healthcare providers will typically start with approaches like lifestyle changes—including low-salt diets, avoiding foods with MSG, cutting back on caffeine and alcohol, which may trigger attacks, managing stress, and getting enough rest—medication, and therapy.
-If these aren’t effective, surgery may be considered.
+If these aren’t effective, destructive surgery may be considered.

 Ménière's Disease Awareness Day timeline